GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 <h2 id="PLP">Principle of Least Privilege</h2>

 You should use the least amount of privilege possible for your application.
 Meaning that you should use as little permissions, resources, data, and other applications as required by your application.

-<h2 id="PLA"> General Programming Language Information</h2>

-Programming languages are statically typed or dynamically typed.
-Statically typed programming languages need variables to be assigned a data type and are checked at compile time, while dynamically typed programming languages do not require variables to be assigned data types and are checked during execution or runtime.
-Statically types programming languages require you to explicitly assign a data type, while a dynamically typed programming language will assign the data type for you.
-You also can't change or convert the data type of a variable after it's been created in a statically typed programming language, but you can in a dynamically typed programming language.

-Programming languages are also strongly typed or weakly typed.
-Strongly typed programming languages have strict rules and constraints when it comes to what you can do with a data type.
-Weakly typed programming languages have loose rules and constraints about what you can do with a data type.
-The definitions of strong and weak typing are still controversial and not agreed upon.
-However, generally the consensus seems that a strongly typed programming language won't allow implicit conversion while a weakly typed programming language will.
-Implicit conversion allows a data type to be transformed from one data type to another automatically.
-While explicit conversion only allows for data types to be transformed to another data type when explicitly told to, such as by being cast.

----

-Programming languages are also either compiled or interpreted.

-Compiled programming languages are run through a compiler to transform source code into machine code or object code.
-This resulting machine or object code is run natively on the platform or the runtime environment it was compiled for.
-There are two main types of compiled programming languages Ahead of Time and Just in Time.
-Ahead of Time compilers are compiled statically, before the program is running, and Just in Time compilers are compiled dynamically, while the program is running.

-Interpreted programming languages are run the source code through an interpreter.
-The interpreter itself runs on the native platform and executes the source code.
-The difference between an interpreter and a Just in Time compiler is that an interpreter will read and execute code as it goes, while a Just in Time compiler will read and compile to machine code or object code the parts it needs as it needs it.

-Some programming languages are compiled to another form of code known as bytecode or an intermediate language, which is then run through an interpreter or even a Just in Time compiler.
-Such as Java which compiles its source code into bytecode and then runs it through its interpreter and Just in Time compiler the JVM.

-Some compilers will go through an intermediate step of generating assembly or provide the option to generate assembly instead of machine code.
-This assembly would then get sent through an assembler to create the machine code.

-Compiled programming languages are often much faster in terms of execution than interpreted programming languages, but you have to compile them for every platform you use.
-Interpreted programming languages may be slower but have more flexibility because you can run the source code directly on any platform given that you have an interpreter for it.

----

-Programming languages are either high-level or low-level.
-High-level programming languages are separated highly from the underlying machine code and are very human-readable, but not machine-readable Low-level programming languages are much closer to the underlying machine code and are not very human-readable but are much more machine-readable.
-High-level programming languages are very portable and can be used on various platforms, but they need to be compiled or interpreted.
-Low-level programming languages are not very portable and can only be used on the platform they're built for; they need to be assembled.
-Some high-level programming languages are C, C++, C#, Java, Python, R, and Javascript.
-Low-level programming languages consist of machine code itself and the different types of assembly built for specific instruction set architecture, computer architecture, platforms, or processors.
-Assembly is the lowest level of human-readable programming languages and is very strongly related to a computer architecture's instructions.

----

-Variables in most programming languages have 2 general scopes: local and global.
-Variables in the global scope are accessible from anywhere in the code.
-Variables in the local scope are only accessible withing the block of code they're defined in.

----

-Many object-oriented programming languages have access modifiers.
-Access modifiers are used to restrict access to class members.
-Different programming languages will have different access modifiers.
-I will use the access modifiers from C# instead of C++ or Java, because C# has the most.

-- Public: Access isn't restricted.
-- Private:  Accessible to the containing class.
-- Protected: Accessible to the containing class or derived (inherited) classes.
-- Internal: Accessible to the current assembly (executables and libraries).
-- File: Only accessible to the current source file.
-- Protected Internal: Accessible to the current assembly (executables and libraries) or derived (inherited) classes.
-- Private Protected: Accessible to the containing class or derived (inherited) classes within the current assembly (executables and libraries).